Berries for Year-Round ColorFor year-round interest, look to trees and shrubs with showy fruit

 Care: The most important thing to remember for good berries on your trees and shrubs is not to prune them at the wrong time, which has everything to do with when the plants form their flower buds—no flowers, no fruit.
 Many plants are just fine with minimal pruning just to clean them up and remove dead branches.
 For some, “crowd control” is needed to keep them in line with their allotted space, particularly with suckering shrubs.
 And for others, cutting back can bring on a flush of new growth and a more abundant display of berries.
 Beautyberry and some deciduous hollies can either be allowed to achieve their maximum size or annually cut back, almost like a perennial, to control size and create multiple stems packed with fruit.

-Zones: Hardiness zones for trees and shrubs vary with genus, species, and even variety.
+Zones: Hardiness zones for trees and shrubs varies by variety.
 See individual plant descriptions for zone information.

 Exposure: Most berry-bearing woody plants perform well in full sun to part shade.
-Though some are understory species in their native locales, sunlight generally enhances flower and fruit production, and full, deep shade will make for more open, less-fruitful specimens.
-However, snowberry and coralberry (Symphoricarpos) are noted for its shade tolerance.
+Though some are understory species in their native locales, sunlight generally enhances flower and fruit production.
+Full, deep shade will make for more open, less-fruitful specimens.
+However, snowberry and coralberry (Symphoricarpos) are noted for their shade tolerance.

 Soil: Average, moderately rich soil will work for most of the plants shown here and their relatives.
 Some, such as winterberry (Ilex verticillata), mountain ash (Sorbus), and crabapples, prefer slightly acidic soils.
 Though good drainage is a wise course with most plants, a few trees and shrubs are adapted to wet situations, like mountain ash and snowberry.